hungngocphat01/AboutThisMc/README.md

 A highly customizable "About this Mac" that is missing in most macOS rices.

-_I don't have enough time to continue developing this one anymore.
-The "General" tab is fully functional at the moment.
+_I don't have enough time to continue developing this thing anymore.
+The "Overview" tab is already fully functional at the moment.
 Any fork of this repository in order to continue the development is welcome._

 <center>
 <img src="first-preview.png"/>